octo-technology/OpenTezos/docs/private/using-blockchain.md

 ### Conclusion

-In conclusion we have seen how to create a private blockchain.
-This by generating a genesis block and bootstrapping at least two bakers.
-These two bakers will validate the first blocks allowing the realization of the first transactions of the blockchain.
+To conclude, we have seen how to create a private blockchain by generating a genesis block and bootstrapping at least two bakers.
+These two bakers will validate the first blocks, allowing the realization of the first transactions of the blockchain.